1. Choose a Name for Your LLC

 7. File Annual Reports

-All Oklahoma LLCs and foreign LLCs authorized to do business in the state must file an Annual Report with the Oklahoma Secretary of State.
+All Oklahoma LLCs and foreign LLCs authorized to do business in the state must file an Annual Certificate with the Oklahoma Secretary of State.
 LLC annual reports are due for the year in which they are filed.
 The annual report must be received by the Office of the Secretary of State prior to the anniversary date to avoid late filing penalties.
 You may file the report online through the Oklahoma Secretary of State Entity Filing webpage or by mail.
 The fee for filing the annual report is $25.

 8. Foreign LLCs Doing Business in Oklahoma